 Ingredients You’ll Need

 - A Vietnamese filter or phin, which can be bought at most Vietnamese or Asian stores.
 If not you can always find one on Amazon.

 - 2-3 tablespoon of ground coffee, preferably coffee from Vietnam, such as Trung Nguyen brand.
 Alternatively, coffee beans from Cafe Du Monde would also do.

 - 2-3 tablespoon of sweetened condensed milk

 - Ice cubes or crushed ice if you would like it cold (optional).
 In the winter, a warm milk coffee is also very welcoming.

 If you would like to add ice, then do not fill until it is completely full, as the coffee should still be fairly thick.
 The ice cubes will water it down later, so if the liquid is too light, the coffee can turn out too watery in the end.

-- When all coffee has been filtered through, remove the phin.
+When all coffee has been filtered through, remove the phin.